-The chaplaincy is governed by a seven member board of directors, representing many different Turlock faith groups.
+The chaplaincy is governed by a ten member board of directors, representing many different Turlock faith groups.
 Donations received by the chaplaincy are used for administrative, materials and educational costs.
 There is open recruitment for those qualified and desiring to serve as chaplains.

 More Turlock Police Chaplain Duties

 - Serve on committees like "Every 15 Minutes"

 - Provide training to the police officers and to the community on stress management

 - Attend formal department functions like award banquets, swearing in and promotional ceremonies, memorial services

 - Provide pastoral functions like weddings and funerals to department personnel, if requested

 - Introduce the goals of the chaplaincy to community organizations

 - Provide confidential counseling to department personnel